tdalon/ahk/docs/_pages/Teamsy-Changelog.md

 See also [Teams Shortcuts Changelog](Teams-Shortcuts-Changelog) for other relevant changes.

+* 2023-11-22
+  * Improved Teams_MeetingLeave: prompt for End or Leave
 * 2023-11-20
   * Bug Fix Teams Meeting Share Hide Sharing Control Bar
 * 2023-11-16